 Conservation objectives set out the desired state for the protected feature(s) of an MPA.
 The conservation objectives for the protected feature of the North Anglesey Marine Special Area of Conservation (SAC) are available within the Conservation Objectives and Advice on Operations document.

-This information is useful if you are:
+This information should be referred to if you are:

 - Preparing Habitats Regulations Assessments (HRAs) of proposed plans or projects that may affect the site;